Frequently Asked Questions

 Watch for these indicators of improper watering:

-1. Overwatering signs: Yellowing stems, wilting despite wet soil, foul odor from soil (indicating root rot).
+1. Overwatering signs: Yellowing stems, shriveling segments despite wet soil, foul odor from soil (indicating root rot).
+Appearance of mold on the topsoil or base of the plant.

 2. Underwatering signs: Wrinkled or shriveled stems, slow growth, dry and cracked soil.